-EVENTS AFTER THE END OF THE REPORTING PERIOD AND GROWTH PROSPECTS
+EVENTS AFTER THE END OF THE REPORTING PERIOD

-The Company announced on 17 April 2018 that it was proposing an additional capital raise to repay existing debt, and acquire assets from the strong pipeline of potential investments for the Company, which will maintain the portfolio's yield at 8% or higher, without taking an undue level of credit risk.
+The Company announced on 14 May 2019 that it was proposing an additional capital raise to repay existing debt and acquire assets from the strong pipeline of potential investments for the Company, which will maintain the portfolio's yield at 8% or higher, without taking an undue level of credit risk.
 In general, the market for infrastructure debt remains strong, especially in the US and in mezzanine lending opportunities in the UK and Europe, across a range of sectors including transportation, power and utilities.
+On 25 June 2019, the Company announced that the capital raise, which was significantly over-subscribed, had been successfully completed, raising gross proceeds of £216 million.